By Margaret Hurley. Co-writer You Can Teach Grammar

 Depending on the focus of the class and the content of the material, it will probably be appropriate to have a subsequent listening that focuses on specific language: listening for details such as vocabulary or use of a certain grammatical form.

 After that, the real work (for the teacher!) begins.
 The deeper exploitation of authentic listening material is simultaneously more difficult and more rewarding.
 The main techniques and benefits of listening activities should be generally apparent for anyone who uses professionally-developed material from textbooks.

 The lines of questioning are typically related to the subject matter for which the listening was designed: if the textbook is covering language associated with health or interrogative grammar forms, then these will be the things that students will be asked to listen for.

-With authentic listening material, the teacher must pluck out the nuggets of useful language.
-In addition, the teacher must anticipate language that could hinder students’ success in completing tasks.
+With authentic listening material, ESL teachers must pluck out the nuggets of useful language.
+In addition, teachers must anticipate language that could hinder students’ success in completing tasks.

 Another simple way to deal with probable problematic language is to get students to use their deduction skills to approximate the meaning, with directed questioning such as, “Is it positive or negative?
 Higher or lower?
 Better or worse?”
 If this is sufficient to get the gist, then leave it at that and move on to the target language.

 Having dealt with the inevitable problematic language, the real value of authentic listening material can be extracted.
 If the material has been wisely chosen, it will contain target elements.
 Vocabulary and grammar are the most obvious.
 But authentic listening material is a particularly rich source for language elements that are less frequently given focus in the classroom.